 - Email questions to firstname.lastname@example.org

 2. Email the following documents directly to GOPC director Brian Szuster (email@example.com)

 - 1-2 page statement letter- instruction within student application

-- Two letters of recommendation from individuals that can comment on academic ability and/or interest in the subject matter of the certificate (*Your recommenders must email directly to Brian Szuster and must also attach the Letter of Recommendation Form)
+- Two letters of recommendation from individuals who can comment on academic ability and/or interest in the subject matter of the certificate (*Your recommenders must email directly to Brian Szuster and must also attach the Letter of Recommendation Form)

-Once all of your materials are received, they will be reviewed by the certificate program’s steering committee, and a decision will be made about admission.
-The applicant and the Graduate Admissions will receive a memo from the Graduate Chair of the program if the decision is to admit or not to admit.
+Once all materials are received, they will be reviewed by the certificate program’s steering committee, and a decision will be made about admission.
+The applicant and Graduate Admissions will receive a memo from the Graduate Chair of the program if the decision is to admit or not to admit.